-This chapter draws lessons and implication from the six country pilots undertaken to date.
-The first section summarizes the progress on the six steps of the roadmap as well as what they report as challenges and lessons learned.
+This chapter draws upon lessons and implications from the six pilot countries involved to date.
+The first section summarises the progress on the six steps of the roadmap as well as what they have reported as challenges and lessons learned.
 The second section reports on the lessons learned from three country case studies - India, Kenya and Serbia.
-The third section draws some of the preliminary lessons and implications for moving forward from progress to date.
+The third section draws upon some of the preliminary lessons and implications for moving forward from progress to date.